Amarjeet-05/Data-Science/README.md

 # Data science learning Journey
-In this journey learning Data Science from various platform and Supervised machine learning by attending IBM's Generative AI certification.
+This repository contains projects and notebooks where i used Supervised machine learning, which learnt by attending IBM's Generative AI certification.

+# what i learnt:
+- Python
+- Numpy and Pandas
+- Data analysis and pre-processing
+- Introduction to machine learning
+- Scikit learn
+- Linear and Logistic Regression

+# Project:
+-